Mandla-Money/Mandla-Money.github.io/docs/wallet/general.md

   The time constraint here is the amount of time for a transaction to be finalised on the blockchain network.
 The Mandla backend service polls the blockchain network every 10 seconds.

 - **Payments initiated by a Mandla Wallet user to another Mandla Wallet user:**
-  In this instance, user account balances are updated offchain(without having to accessing the XRP Ledger) and there is no interaction with the blockchain network.
+  In this instance, user account balances are updated off chain (without having to access the XRP Ledger) and there is no interaction with the blockchain network.
 Settlement happens as soon as the sender’s SMS is received and processed server side - which is sub-5 seconds.

   The time constraint here is the receiving and processing of the sender’s SMS by the Mandla backend server which in turn is based on the internet SMS gateway.